-- Pre-existing conditions: patients suffering from panic disorder or other phobias.
+- Pre-existing conditions: patients living with panic disorder or other phobias.

 - Intense panic: if the intensity of such panic attacks is significant, together with a very high degree of fear.

-- Dealing with excessive stress: including the loss of a parent or protracted suffering abuse.
+- Dealing with excessive stress: including the loss of a parent or protracted experience of abuse.

 - A nervous temperament: or being prone to anxiety.